 If the contestants are not in the podium, their online visibility would be zero, so they’ll have to fight to regain their position.

 Being this context speculation about the future dehumanised caused by the growing obsession with the use of technology, we believe that if it’s possible going to Mars, it is possible that Mars could become a top-trend destination, seen as an opportunity to grow fast in social networks.

 Why and how, sketching the story

 When you get the freedom to do anything for your final degree project you feel that you are lucky, but also uncertain about having to decide about a topic.
 We had a full subject only about thinking about a theme for our project, so we could find something we are really passionate about.

 At some random point of the process, I realized that if we can’t fix our Earth, we might find a solution out of it.
 Then I got immersed in Elon Musk’s theories and projects, and I just got captivated (even I think differently about him in 2020).

 Martina, my name, means “daughter of Mars”, and somehow I felt the hype of space exploration and colonization of the red planet (which has always fascinated me) and I decided to dedicate my final degree project to it asking myself: Will Mars’ tourism be mainstream?

 Then I started sketching the whole story so it could become a movie to give support to what I really wanted to design, an interface that would be visualised into a headset.

-I wanted to develop it as a VR project so the experience was more immersive, but unfortunately, due to time and resources, I wasn’t able to design this project for VR, but it was still a good experience and a lot of practice.
+I wanted to develop it as a VR project so the experience was more immersive, but unfortunately, due to time and resources, I wasn’t able to design this project for VR.
+But it was still a good experience and a lot of practice!